Skip to main content

 To confirm that the user has in fact been deactivated:

-It's also possible to reactivate users from their profile directly.
-Click the user's name in the list to open their profile and, in the 'Access' section, click the 'Reactivate' link.
+To reactivate from a user's profile instead: Click the user's name to open their profile, then in the Access section, click Reactivate.

 In the case of the former, please verify you have the correct details (i.e. username, email address, and so forth).
-In the case of the latter, regretfully, the account (including it's history) cannot be retrieved and a new account would need to be created.
+In the case of the latter, the account (including its history) cannot be retrieved, and a new account will need to be created.

 Confirming whether a user's account has been deleted